 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
-The ROTC program locations at Caltech include:
+The ROTC program locations at California Institute of Technology include:

-Join the conversation about about Caltech in the College Confidential forums.
+Join the conversation about about California Institute of Technology in the College Confidential forums.